 CHARACTERISTICS OF A GREAT MOBILE APPLICATION

-Thus, take a quick glance at the next points that most of the top-performing digital products have in common.
+Thus, take a quick glance at the following points that most top-performing digital products have in common.
 All of them:

 - provide a specific solution